WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 ***Unwavering Will.*** While concentrating on a spell, you gain a +2 bonus to your AC.

 ### Prodigy of Faith
-*17th-level priest feature*<br/>
+*17th-level Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 When you roll initiative and have no uses of Devotion remaining, you regain one use.

 ### Embrace Calling
-*20th-level priest feature*<br/>
+*20th-level Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 You can channel the power of your faith, allowing you to achieve incredible feats through sheer conviction alone.
 As an action, you attempt to bring forth a manifestation of power.
-The GM chooses the nature of the manifestation; the effect of any priest spell or priest calling spell would be appropriate.
+The GM chooses the nature of the manifestation; the effect of any Priest spell or Priest calling spell would be appropriate.
 Once you use this feature, you can't do so again for 7 days.

 ## Divine Callings
 Priests choose a divine calling, a path of priesthood that they follow.
 This calling could be the Church of the Holy Light, the goddess Elune, or a sect dedicated to the dark shadows and void.
 Your choice might correspond to a particular branch of the divine callings, it could simply be a matter of personal preference, following the purpose that appeals to you the most.